Sad Song (Blake Lewis song)

-"Sad Song" is the lead single by singer-songwriter Blake Lewis from his second studio album Heartbreak on Vinyl, released on October 6, 2009 and has reached the number eleven spots on Billboard's Hot Dance Club Songs chart in 2009.
+"Sad Song" is the lead single by singer-songwriter Blake Lewis from his second studio album Heartbreak on Vinyl, released on October 6, 2009, and has reached the number eleven spots on Billboard's Hot Dance Club Songs chart in 2009.

 Music video

 "Sad Song" directed by Ana Veselic, has a very stylized look that blends a couple of different eras.
 Blake says: "The video is very film noir with an '80s feel to it, like we have the Maxell shot in there."

 The video is shot as a 1940s film-noir style story about the end of a couple’s relationship, highlighted with some 40s-meets-80s style fashion and video editing.
-The female lead is played by Casey Carlson who was also an American Idol contestant in the recent season 8.
+The female lead is played by Casey Carlson, who was also an American Idol contestant in the eighth season.